mpilzar/C_ADTs_HelperFunctions/README.md

 Code is licensed under the unlicense, so feel free to copy, reproduce, etc.

-This project aims to build a reuseable codebase for the C Programming Language.
+This project aims to build a reuseable codebase for in C.

 ## How to compile & test